jhartwell/Plsm/README.md

 Once you have your config file generated then you are ready to run plsm.
 You do this by running

-`mix plsm`
+`mix plsm [-t|--table Table]`

-You are able to change the location of the model file output in the configuration file
+You are able to change the location of the model file output in the configuration file.
+If `-t|--table Table` argument is given, the schemas will be generated only for the specified table(s).

 ## Configuration Options